FAQs about attending services in church

 How do you support those with Additional Needs?

-We have an Additional Needs Advocate on our Leadership Team specifically to ensure that we do as much as we can to support those with Additional Needs.
-We also have a p/t Children and Families Worker who is highly skilled and proactive in supporting those with Additional Needs.
+We have a p/t Children and Families Worker who is highly skilled and proactive in supporting those with Additional Needs.
 We do ensure that Additional Needs members of our church family are as involved as they want to be – doing Bible readings etc. We work really hard in this aspect of family life.
 We still have a long way to go, of course, but it is a priority for us.

 Is there a hearing loop?